 Results

-Of the 6,310 patients in our study, 336 patient who lacked data in variables necessary for cohort categorisation where excluded.
-Table 3.
-Shows the number and share of patients missing values in each variable.
+Of the 6,310 patients in our study, 336 patients were excluded because they lacked data in variables necessary for cohort categorisation.
+Table 3 Shows the number and share of patients missing values in each variable.
 Since one patient could have missing values in more than one variable, the table adds up to 338.
 In the end, 5,794 patients were analysed for OFIs.